Duarte Barbosa

 Duarte Barbosa (c.
-14801 May 1521) was a Portuguese writer and officer from Portuguese India (between 1500 and 1516).
-He was a Christian pastor and scrivener in a feitoria in Kochi, and an interpreter of the local language, Malayalam.
+1480 – 1 May 1521) was a Portuguese writer and officer from Portuguese India (between 1500 and 1516).
+He was a scrivener in a feitoria in Kochi, and an interpreter of the local language, Malayalam.
 Barbosa wrote the Book of Duarte Barbosa (Livro de Duarte Barbosa) c.
 1516, making it one of the earliest examples of Portuguese travel literature.

 In 1519, Barbosa embarked on the first expedition to circumnavigate the world, led by his brother-in-law Ferdinand Magellan.
 Barbosa was killed in 1521, at a banquet held by Rajah Humabon in the Philippines, a few days after the Battle of Mactan on Cebu Island.

 Early life

 Barbosa's father was Diogo Barbosa.
 Diogo was a servant of Álvaro of Braganza, and in 1501 he went to India in a joint venture with Álvaro, Bartholomeu Marchionni, and the 3rd Portuguese India Armada (captained by João da Nova).
 While Diogo was away, Barbosa remained in Kochi with his uncle, Gonçalo Gil Barbosa, who worked as a factor.
-(Earlier, Gonçalo had travelled with the 1500 fleet of Pedro Álvares Cabral.)
+(Earlier, Gonçalo had traveled with the 1500 fleet of Pedro Álvares Cabral.)